devkingdom127/laravel-vue/README.md

 In order to make the user experience more realistic the project uses a MySql database to store the jobs and companies needed to complete the exercise.
 You therefore need to start a MySql database on your computer.

-If have MySql installed on your machine, add a new database called `coding-exercise`.
+If have MySql installed on your machine, add a new database called `coding_exercise_frontend_vanillajs`.
 The default user for this project is `root` with an empty password.
 If you want to use a different mysql user, change the config in your `.env` file.